ga4gh-metadata/ga4gh-metadata.github.io/_posts/2018-01-01-documentation-formats.md

 ---
-title: Common Attribute Names and Formats
+title: "Common Names and Formats"
+layout: default
+date: 2018-01-01
+permalink: /formats.html
+category: documentation
+tags:
+  - ga4gh
+  - documentation
+  - biometadata
+  - assaymetadata
 ---

-## Common Attribute Names and Formats
+## {{ page.title }}

 Throughout the schema definitions, a consistent use of common attributes should be enforced.
 The following list should serve as guidance for schema developers.